Photo courtesy of Nikko Macaspac from Unsplash.com

+I had all of those concerns as well.
 If you don’t know the difference between indie and vanity, do some research.
 I don’t recommend the vanity route unless you know exactly what you’re getting yourself into.
 This article isn’t about vanity, but the basic mission of a vanity press is to facilitate the self-publishing print process.
 If you don’t know if your publisher is a vanity press, just start with this – a traditional publisher will never pursue, or require, you to purchase anything.

 Indie publishers are no different than any other company.
 Some are small, some are large.
 Some have more funding.
 Some have less.
 Depending on the size, you may have to make some investment yourself, or put some money into co-marketing efforts (if you choose).
 Point being, your success as a writer falls greatly on you no matter which route you take.
 As an example, I purchased my own books (discounted) for book signings and events.
-I didn’t have to, but since my indie publisher’s distribution channel doesn’t compare to the large publishers, I preferred taking that route over the consignment options or missing the opportunity completely.
+I didn’t have to, but since my indie publisher’s distribution channel doesn’t compare to the large publishers, I preferred taking the consignment route versus missing the opportunity completely.
 Some bookstores simply will not order your book if it’s indie published, but they’ll let you hold a signing event if you bring your own.

 But maybe you’re still thinking it’s not legit.
 The prestige isn’t there.
 Hey, I get it.
 I’ve been there.
 There’s no shame in pursuing that agent.
 Pursue the big publishing contract.
 Keep tenaciously chasing your dream because you never know, it could be right around the corner.